Salesforce ODBC Driver

 Our dual driver approach means you have clarity about how the driver works with Salesforce data.
 The SQL-based driver converts SQL to SOQL.
 The SOQL-based driver passes SOQL straight through to Salesforce.com.
 You, not the driver, control which method is used.

-Existing customers can upgrade to version 2.0 with no disruption to their existing solution, and try a parallel or replacement SOQL-based approach.
-If you are a supported customer, this is a free upgrade, so you how nothing to lose by evaluating the new driver.
+Existing customers can upgrade to version 2.0 and try a parallel or replacement SOQL-based approach.
+If you are a supported customer, this is a free upgrade, so you have nothing to lose by evaluating the new driver.

 For information about how to use the SQL- or SOQL- based driver with a number of popular applications, see the Tutorials section.